BernanR/TipTap-Izzy-Extension/README.md

 - `height: number | null` — default height in pixels when node `height` attr is missing.
 - `showAlignMenu: boolean` — whether the inline alignment menu is shown by default.
 - `alignMenuPosition: 'above' | 'below'` — where the menu appears relative to the image.
-- `alignMenuIcons: { left: string, center: string, right: string, clear: string }` — HTML strings for menu buttons.
+- `alignMenuIcons: { left: string, center: string, right: string, clear: string, preview: string }` — HTML strings for menu buttons.

 Reference:
 - Defined in `resizable-image.js:387-394`